etal/cnvkit/doc/pipeline.rst

 values, but you are free to specify your own.

-Average off-target coverage depths can also be obtained with the script CalculateHsMetrics in the Picard suite (http://picard.sourceforge.net/), or from the console output of the CNVkit :ref:`coverage` command when run on the target regions.
+Average off-target coverage depths can also be obtained with the script CollectHsMetrics in the Picard suite (http://picard.sourceforge.net/), or from the console output of the CNVkit :ref:`coverage` command when run on the target regions.